learning-zone/html-basics/notes/HTML5.md

 ---

-#### What kind of things must you be wary of when design or developing for multilingual sites?
+#### Q. What kind of things must you be wary of when design or developing for multilingual sites?

 * Use `lang` attribute in your HTML.